riiswa/colony-ant-simulator/README.md

-# Colony Ant Simulator
+# 🐜 Colony Ant Simulator

 This is a program designed to simulate the behavior of ants using Python 3.

+## 📖 Overview

+- Simulation Modes: The program offers two simulation modes: "theory" and "reality."
+In the "reality" mode, ants consume energy, and new ants are generated if there is enough food.

+-Movement and Energy: Ants move based on predefined movement patterns and have energy levels.
+Ants lose energy over time, and their movement is influenced by their energy.

+-Ant Behavior Simulation: The program simulates the behavior of ants in an environment, where ants move around randomly, search for food, and return to the nest.

-## Explanation of Ants' behaviour.
+## 🐜 Explanation of Ants' behaviour.

 ### An ant (Referred to as a "Scout") travels more or less at random around the colony;